aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 * Groups: Managed at the organization level and assigned to projects

-* Teams: Specific to a single organization or organizational unit and cannot be shared between them

 * Support contracts: Specific to a single organization and cannot be shared between them

 * Billing groups: Specific to a single organization and cannot be shared between them